lanaelsanyoura/DLaaS-Getting-StartedTutorial/pre-req.md

-# Watson studio Dlaas Tutorial
+# Pre-Requisites for the IBM Watson studio Dlaas Tutorial

 ### Please make sure you satisfy the following list of pre- requisites before you attend DlaaS Tutorial.
 #### Checklist: